Automatic Generation of Dense Non-rigid Optical Flow: Generating the DAVIS-Mask-OpticalFlow Dataset

-The results of training FlowNet-S on the data generated using the original textures (E1-5-O), comparing different segmentation methods, are shown in Table~\ref{tab:maskrcnn}.
-From the results it is concluded that focusing on objects is beneficial wiht the performance of $F < B < G$.
-Surprisingly, the network trained with the dataset using Mask R-CNN segments outperforms the one using ground truth segments ($M > G$).
-This is because Mask R-CNN segments, in general, are more varied and cover more object types in a scene compared to the ground truth segments: not only the objects of interest, but also those in the background.
-Hence, it provides the network with a larger range of object variations, which shows to be useful for training.
-This indicates it is possible to use any real-world in-the-wild videos with Mask R-CNN segments for training optical flow deep networks.
-In the subsequent experiments, datasets using Mask R-CNN (M) are used.
+The results of training FlowNet-S on the data generated using the original textures (E1-5-O), comparing different segmentation methods, are provided in the table of Fig.~\ref{tab:maskrcnn}.
+It can be concluded that focusing on objects is beneficial with the performance being $F < B < G$.
+Surprisingly, the network trained with the dataset using Mask R-CNN segments outperforms the ones using ground truth segments and \ud{SipMask} ($M > G > S$).
+This is because Mask R-CNN segments, in general, have more variation and cover more object types in a scene compared against the ground truth \ud{and SipMask} segments: not only the objects of interest, but also those in the background.
+Hence, it provides the network with a larger range of patterns, which appears to be useful for training.
+This indicates that it is possible to use any real-world in-the-wild videos with Mask R-CNN segments for training optical flow deep networks.
+In the subsequent experiments, datasets using Mask R-CNN (M) are utilized.